 This paper analyzes the effects of foreign aid on the economic growth of developing countries.
-These effects are analyzed using panel data series for foreign aid, while accounting for regional differences in Asian, African, Latin American, and the Caribbean countries as well as the differences in income levels.
-One of the contributions of this paper is its input to the existing empirical literature on the effects of foreign aid on economic growth of developing countries through its thorough analysis covering a large number of developing countries as well as a longer time period.
+We analyze these effects using panel data series for foreign aid, while accounting for regional differences in Asian, African, Latin American, and the Caribbean countries as well as the differences in income levels.
+One of the contributions of this paper is its contribution to the existing empirical literature on the effects of foreign aid on economic growth of developing countries through its thorough analysis covering a large number of developing countries as well as a longer time period.
 The study focuses on the time period 1980-2007 and 83 aid-receiving developing countries.
-In order to better understand the effect of aid on growth as well as any change of its effect over time, three separate models for shorter time periods, namely, 1980-1989, 1990-1999, and 2000-2007 were also estimated.
-Then the model was estimated for different regions, namely, Asia, Africa, and Latin America and the Caribbean.
-Finally, the model was estimated for different necessing and the Caribbean.
-Finally, the model was estimated for different and all income levels.
+In order to better understand the effect of aid on growth as well as any change of its effect over time, we also estimated three separate models for shorter time periods, namely, 1980-1989, 1990-1999, and 2000-2007.
+Then we estimated the model for different regions, namely, Asia, Africa, and Latin America and the Caribbean.
+Finally, we estimated the model for different income levels, namely, low income, low middle income, upper middle income and all income levels.

 The major point emerging from this work is that foreign aid has a mixed impact on economic growth of developing countries.
-First, when the model was estimated for different time periods, foreign aid variable has a negative sign in three out of four cases, indicating that foreign aid appears to have an adverse effect on economic growth in developing countries.
+First, when the model was estimated for different time period, foreign aid variable has a negative sign in three out of four cases, indicating that foreign aid appears to have an adverse effect on economic growth in developing countries.
 In addition, this coefficient is not statistically significant in any of the four cases.
 Second, when the model was estimated for different regions, foreign aid variable has a negative sign in three out of four cases, indicating that foreign aid appears to have an adverse effect on economic growth in developing countries.
-However, this variable is positive for African region indicating that foreign aid has a positive effect on economic growth in African countries.
+However, this variable is positive for African region indicating that foreign aid have a positive effect on economic growth in African countries.
 This is not surprising given that Africa is the largest recipient of foreign aid than any other region.
 Finally, when the model was estimated for different income levels, foreign aid variable has a positive sign in three out of four cases, indicating that foreign aid appears to have a positive effect on economic growth in developing countries.
-However, this variable is negative for low-middle income countries indicating that foreign aid has a negative effect on economic growth in these countries.
+However, this variable is negative for low-middle income countries indicating that foreign aid have a negative effect on economic growth in these countries.
 Thus, the findings of this study are, for the most part, consistent with findings of previous studies on the effects of foreign aid on economic growth.